doc-alvarez/doc-alvarez/README.md

 - 🔭 I’m currently working on <a href="https://www.amyris.com">Amyris</a>

-- 🌱 I’m currently learning Solana Development and Blockchain tech.
+- 🌱 I’m currently learning e-commerce backend processes.

 - 👯 I’m looking to collaborate on HealthCare industry or similar projects!